SAP/knowledge-hub-extension/README.md

 ## Requirements

-Ensure that the minimum system requirements for installing Visual Studio Code is met.
+Ensure that the minimum system requirements for installing Visual Studio Code are met.
 For more information, see [Requirements for Visual Studio Code](https://code.visualstudio.com/docs/supporting/requirements).

 ## Development Setup